gonzex/test_abidocs/doc/developers/markdown.md

 | `[[~abinit/tests/Psps_for_tests/6c.lda.atompaw]]` | [[~abinit/tests/Psps_for_tests/6c.lda.atompaw]]
 | `[[tests/Psps_for_tests/6c.lda.atompaw]]` | [[tests/Psps_for_tests/6c.lda.atompaw]]

 !!! note
     Note the difference between `[[anaddb:dipdip]]` and `[[dipdip@anaddb]]`.
     In the first case, only `dipdip` is echoed,  while in the second case, `dipdip@anaddb` is echoed.
-    This syntax is needed becase there's also a `dipdip` variable in Abinit.
+    This syntax is needed because there's also a `dipdip` variable in Abinit.

     The links to input files have a popover with the description of the test.
     Hovering on a citation opens a popover with the title of the Bibtex entry.